MOACChain/chain3j/README.md

 - Connecting to a node on the MOAC network
 - Loading an MOAC keystore file
-- Sending Moac from one address to another
+- Sending MOAC from one address to another
 - Deploying a smart contract to the network
 - Reading a value from the deployed smart contract
 - Updating a value in the deployed smart contract